Fashion on Film: Let Movies Inspire Your SewingTop movie picks from Threads that give sewing inspiration.

-Sumptuous fashions and visions of couture sewing during 1950s London will be played out across the country on the big screen today with the wide release of Phantom Thread starring Daniel Day-Lewis.
+Sumptuous fashions and visions of couture sewing during 1950s London played out across the country with the wide release of Phantom Thread starring Daniel Day-Lewis.

 Anticipation of the movie prompted the Threads staff to reminisce about the films that have inspired our sewing through the years.

 We all hit dry spells with our sewing, when inspiration seems as difficult to capture as a rolling bobbin.
 Either we run out of ideas for fabulous garments, or reach a plateau in our technical skills.

 If this happens to you, there’s nothing like a wonderfully evocative motion picture to stimulate your creativity.
 Whether you like to see fanciful costumes or documentaries about top-level designers, there’s a lot to inspire you.

 Consider, for example, the little black dress worn by Audrey Hepburn as Holly Golightly in the 1961 hit Breakfast at Tiffany’s and the elegant Edith Head-designed Paris dress worn by Grace Kelly as Lisa Carol Fremont in the 1954 Alfred Hitchcock classic Rear Window.

 We polled our staff and contributing editors to find out which movies they return to again and again for inspiration.

 Threads Contributing Editor Louise Cutting, a pattern designer with an eye for timeless style, suggests the noir mystery Laura (1944), with costumes for Gene Tierney by American designer Bonnie Cashin.
 Ever the precision sewer, Louise also points out the perfectly matched stripes on co-star Clifton Webb’s suit.